ravinderkumard/AI_LangChain/README.md

 |Integration|Often integrated with machine learning frameworks for training and inference|Can integrate with various data sources, APIs, and applications|
 |Use Cases|Ideal for tasks like recommendation systems, image retrieval, and NLP|Suitable for complex applications requiring data management, analytics, and real-time querying|

+### Vector Stores in LangChain
+LangChain provides built-in support for several popular vector stores, allowing you to easily integrate them into your AI workflows.
+These vector stores can be used for tasks like document retrieval, similarity search, and embedding generation.

+**Supported Stores**: LangChain integrates with multiple vector stores(FAISS, Pinecone, Weaviate, Milvus, Chroma, Qdrant, Redis, Elasticsearch) giving you flexibility in scale, features, and deployment.
+**Common Interface**: A uniform Vector store API lets you swap out one backend for another with minimal code changes.
+**Metadata Handling**: Most vector stores in langchain allow you to attach metadata to each document, enabling filter-based retrieval.